eerkmen/Foundations-of-Healthcare-Systems-Engineering/Module_3-Systems_Engineering_Approach_in_Healthcare/6-interfaces_and_systems_integration.md

 - **Accuracy:** Information must be precise.
 - **Completeness:** All necessary elements should be included.
   - "If any of these are impacted from a healthcare perspective, bad things can happen."

+## Systems Integration: An Overview
+- **Objective:** Assembling the different elements to realize the final system.
+- **Methodical Process:** Requires a clear strategy for assembly.
+  - "Now what we're doing with that system design is assembling it and putting it together."

+### Key Elements in Systems Integration
+- **Stakeholders:** Include designers and testers.
+- **Types of Elements:** Software, hardware, people, and processes.
+- **Logistics:** Consideration for assembling parts simultaneously.
+- **Documentation:** Crucial for both internal and external stakeholders.

+### Best Practices in Systems Integration
+- **Requirements Traceability:** Keep track of initial requirements during integration.
+- **Configuration Control:** Maintain control over versioning.
+- **Risk Assessment:** Understand the various types of risks (technical, logistic, schedule, cost).
+  - "We must go through this cycle or else we will not achieve our objectives."

+By understanding both interfaces and systems integration, healthcare systems engineers can better navigate the complexities of their field, ensuring safer and more effective systems.